Suhali-98/GSIV20_-Suhali_-Preetham-/README.md

 a.
 Instructions about how to run and test your code.

 The application consists of 4 pages.
 The first page is trending list of movies/series.
 The second page is Movies list.
 The third is Series list.
 The final page is search page.
 Each page is styled using CSSstylesheet.
-The first application is run using ReactJS server.
+The application is run using ReactJS server.

 b.
 List elements from the challenge that you think you have done well, and that exemplify your proficiency.